top of page

 As an experienced contractor, you're well aware that success in the construction industry relies as much on your skill with paperwork as it does on your physical labor.
 One of the most vital components of this paperwork?
 Contracts.

-Knowing how to navigate and select the ideal construction contract can significantly influence a project's profitability and seamless completion.
-With that in mind, let's delve into the five principal types of construction contracts you should be familiar with.
+Knowing how to navigate and select the ideal construction contract types can significantly influence a project's profitability and seamless completion.
+With that in mind, let's delve into the five principal types of contracts in construction you should be familiar with.

 1. Lump Sum or Fixed Price Contracts

 Lump sum contracts are relatively uncomplicated.
-They involve agreeing upon a total fixed price for a specific scope of work.
-These contracts offer financial certainty, which is a huge boon for construction business owners.
+They involve agreeing upon a total fixed price for a specific scope of work. lump sum contracts offer financial certainty, which is a huge boon for construction business owners.

 2. Cost Plus Contracts

-Cost-plus contracts cover the actual costs, purchases, and other expenses directly related to the construction work.
-In addition to reimbursement for costs, these contracts provide additional compensation for the services provided, typically as a fixed amount or a percentage of the total cost.
+Cost plus contracts cover the actual costs, purchases, and other expenses directly related to the construction work.
+In addition to reimbursement for costs, cost plus contracts provide additional compensation for the services provided, typically as a fixed amount or a percentage of the total cost.

 Cost-plus contracts allow for more financial flexibility, but they require careful management to control costs and ensure a reasonable profit margin.